reimhult/reimhult.github.io/_posts/2020-05-12-housing-price-trend-visualization-part-1.markdown

 |2019-08-01 | Malmö kommun      | 104.13859812761254
 |...|...|...

 To get to the final result, we want to distribute the municipalities (kommuns) to separate columns, i.e. pivot on the kommun column.
-This functionality is available in the in the [`table_func` extension](https://www.postgresql.org/docs/12/tablefunc.html) of PostgreSQL by means of the `crosstab` function.
+This functionality is available in the [`table_func` extension](https://www.postgresql.org/docs/12/tablefunc.html) of PostgreSQL by means of the `crosstab` function.
 The full query above (Query 2) needs to be passed as a string to this function, with the addition the `ORDER` keyword to ensure that the rows are ordered correctly.

 #### Query 3 - Make a pivot table